 Sesame oil has been incorporated into the Japanese lifestyle for a long time like in other Asian countries.
 Sesame oil is known as one healthy oil that we should take daily and the Japanese often use it in cooking.
 Besides, we are addicted to the rich toasty nutty aroma of toasted sesame oil.
 Or, the elegant light white sesame oil, is used for cooking, dressing, even massage, and skincare.
 This post will tell you the types of sesame oil, their health benefits, and how to incorporate it into your lifestyle.

 Find here the best sesame seeds recipes (vegetarian & non-vegetarian) like sesame-crusted ahi tuna & many more.

 Ahi tuna is high in protein, low in fat, technically healthy, and very easy to cook.
 Learn the secret to preparing tuna to cut off the fishy taste and pull out the Umami flavor for a sesame-crusted seared tuna steak.
 It may seem fancy like the dinner for holidays, date nights, and special occasions, but honestly, it’s very easy, simple, and tasty, and both best parts, ahi tuna and authentic!
 Japanese Teriyaki sauce is a ridiculously savory combination!
 Only the effort you may need is to make Teriyaki sauce and Japanese citrus chili paste in advance.

-“Pressed sushi” called Oshizushi is a traditional type of sushi, which literally made by pressing sushi rice and ingredients in a container.
+“Pressed sushi” called Oshizushi is a traditional type of sushi, which made by pressing sushi rice and ingredients in a container.
 Aesthetic, this block-shaped sushi can be an eye-catching dish at a party.
 Moreover, it is effortless, and super-easy to make even if you’ve never tried making sushi.
-Since this recipe is used Misozuke avocado and cream cheese, so I skip seasoning the sushi rice.
+Since this recipe uses Misozuke avocado and cream cheese, I skip seasoning the sushi rice.
 You can make 8 cubed pressed sushi.